sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/ansible.md

 The Sensu Ansible Handler plugin supports both Ansible Tower and Ansible AWX implementations of the Ansible Tower API, authenticating using Ansible Tower API tokens.

-- Specify Ansible Tower Job Templates for remediation actions for a check with Sensu annotations.
+- Specify Ansible Tower job templates for remediation actions for checks with Sensu annotations.
 - Use Sensu [environment variables and secrets management][9] to avoid exposing your Ansible Tower host and auth token.
-- Automatically limit Ansible Job to host matching Sensu entity name encoded in Sensu event
+- Automatically limit Ansible jobs to the host that matches the Sensu entity name encoded in a Sensu event.
 - Optional job template requests: use Sensu check annotations to specify a set of Ansible Tower job template requests to run for matching Sensu event occurrence and severity conditions.

 ## Get the plugin